For all users

 With root access

-$ /usr/share/flexter/sbin/download.sh spark
+$ sudo /usr/share/flexter/sbin/download.sh spark

 The above script will then check any existing local Spark installation, downloading the default one if no installation is found.